-Setting up your project correctly on Instrumentl is one of the most important things you can do to ensure you're seeing the best opportunities for your organization.
+Setting up your project correctly on Instrumentl is one of the most important things you can do to ensure you're seeing the best matches for your organization.
+Having a strong project will allow you to:

-To create a new project, select the 'New Project' link at the top left of your screen.
+To create a new project, select + Project at the top left of your screen.

 To edit an existing project, click the three dots next to the project name and select Edit.